-I know this topic isn’t something I cover here at Life With Dee but since I homeschooled my own kids I thought I might be able to offer some perspective and encouragement to those considering homeschooling this fall.
+I know this topic isn’t something I cover here at Life With Dee but since I homeschooled my own kids I thought I might be able to offer some perspective and encouragement to those considering homeschooling.

 This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Read more here.